rust-lang/book/second-edition/nostarch/chapter13.md

 result instead of calling the closure again.
 This method, though, could result in a lot of repeated code.

-Because we have a closure for the expensive calculation, we have another solution available to us.
+Fortunately, we have another solution available to us.
 We can create a struct that will hold the closure and the resulting value of calling the closure.
 The struct will only execute the closure if we need the resulting value, and it will cache the resulting value so that the rest of our code doesn’t have to be responsible for saving and reusing the result.
 You may know this pattern as *memoization* or *lazy evaluation*.

 In order to make a struct that holds a closure, we need to be able to specify the type of the closure, because a struct definition needs to know the types of